Skip to main content

 Built so the cert handover survives the main's measurement.

-• Every measurement entry saves locally first and syncs when signal returns.
+• Every measurement entry is saved on the spot and syncs when signal returns.
 Section work does not wait for connectivity.

 • Every operator at the controls leaves a PIN-attributed trail.
 The metres you laid stay attached to the person who laid them.